PheeHandy/DoubleMemory/README.md

 # DoubleMemory
 Game Project about Pairing card

-from PheeHandy , Puennaja amd Nirucha
+from PheeHandy , Puennaja and NiruchaP